 The center is funded by the Trond Mohn Foundation and UiT The Arctic University of Norway 2024-2030.
 C-LaBL builds on and expands research done in the AcqVA Aurora center, which is funded by the Aurora Center Program at UiT, 2020-2026.

-For events at the center, take a look at the calendar.
+For events at the center, see Events.

 C-LaBL consists of three domains, Language, Brain and Learning, which are by design tightly connected and feed into each other through an overarching research theme: Linguistic Distance.